 Then, press Ctrl (or whichever modifier key is selected in Options), and click on the type or member.

-If you peek another definition from the popup window, you will start a breadcrumb path, which you can navigate using the circles and arrows that appear above the popup.
+If you peek another definition from the popup window, you start a breadcrumb path that you can navigate using the circles and arrows that appear above the popup.

 For more information, see How to: View and edit code by using Peek Definition (Alt+F12).